 “We have something we need to talk to you about,” she said.

 “So…” My host father shifted his weight.
 “Has it been burning?
 When you pee?”
 I looked at my friend.
 I looked back at him.
 “Because it burns when I pee.
 And since I slept with both of you…”

 “You’ve what?!”
 I clutched at the comforter.
 My friend avoided my eye-contact.
 My host father tried to project control.

 “Chlamydia,” my friend translated.

-It turns out a condom doesn’t always prevent one from getting chlamydia.
-This man wore a condom.
-Yet this didn’t mean that we all were in the clear for STIs. *Contraception, like a condom, doesn’t work all of the time, and if you perform oral sex without a condom, you can still get STIs*.
-But don’t worry.
-This story ends up ok.
-I got tested, treated, and taken care of by an extremely nice (and much more handsome) Spanish nurse.
+This is how I found out a condom doesn’t always prevent one from getting chlamydia.
+We were careful, but accidents happen.
+But don’t worry. this story ends up ok.
+I got tested, treated, and taken care of by an extremely nice (and handsome) Spanish nurse.

-Contraception doesn’t protect you against STIs!
-Condoms and dental dams can protect by providing a barrier between skin and bodily fluids – but they aren’t always effective.
-And birth control pills, patches, and IUDs do nothing to protect you against STIs.
+Condoms, inner condoms, dental dams, and gloves can protect by providing a barrier between skin and bodily fluids, but they aren’t always effective.
+And while birth control pills, patches, IUDs, and spermicides provide contraception, they do nothing to protect you against STIs.
 You can still contract STIs with skin to skin, or skin to bodily fluid contact.
 (Yes, even oral sex can put you at risk for an STI).

 So technically, “safe sex” doesn’t exist, only “safer sex”.
 Our recommendation is that you get tested frequently.
-STIs can be asymptomatic and the only way to know you have them is to be tested.
-So, to be as safe for your lovers, your study abroad host parents, or whomever you decide to sleep with as you can be – get tested with Ash.
+Since STIs are most often asymptomatic, the only way to know you have them is to be tested.
+Keep your friends, lovers, and study abroad parents safe–get tested with Ash!